Faculty

 The Bachelor of Environment and Society (Environmental Studies) degree program at CapU will help you develop the skills, knowledge and understanding to work in environmental advocacy across multiple public and non-profit sectors and industries.

-In the first two years of your degree, you'll take environment-focused courses in various subjects, including anthropology, biology, ecology, economics, First Nations and Indigenous Peoples, geography, history, ethics, political science and statistics.
+In the first two years of your environmental studies degree, you'll take courses in various subjects, including anthropology, biology, ecology, economics, First Nations and Indigenous Peoples, geography, history, ethics, political science and statistics.

-As a CapU student, you'll have the advantage of studying in small classes and receiving mentorship from expert instructors who combine theory with practical, applied learning.
+As a CapU student pursuing an environmental studies degree, you'll have the advantage of studying in small classes and receiving mentorship from expert instructors who combine theory with practical, applied learning.

 Work with local partners